henryjameslau/henryjameslau.github.io/_posts/2023-05-16-making-the-shopping-price-comparison-tool.md

 ## What happened after
-The tool published on the wednesday and it was bro
+The tool published on the wednesday and it was broken.
+After a quick frantic call with [Ahmad](https://twitter.com/bothness), found out there's some mime-type checking going on behind the scenes on our website which was tripping up but thankfully he
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2MTQxNzg0MywtOTc2NzM2NDU3LDYyMT
+eyJoaXN0b3J5IjpbLTE0MDk2MDU0NiwtOTc2NzM2NDU3LDYyMT
 kzODk3OF19
 -->